Sangeetha-007/Student-Grades-Prediction/README.md

 1. Linear Regression:
 * R²: 0.7335, R² explains how much variance is explained by the model.
 73% of the variance in exam scores is explained by all the columns.
 * MAE: 7.8042, Mean Absolute Error (MAE) shows Average absolute difference between predicted and actual scores.
 The model’s MAE of 7.8 means that, on average, predictions differ from actual exam scores by about 8 points.
 * RMSE: 9.7351, An RMSE of 9.7, which is higher than the MAE, suggests that while most predictions are reasonable, a few cases have larger errors/outliers.

+  The Linear Regression model achieved an R² score of 0.73, indicating that the selected features explain 73% of the variability in exam scores.
+The model’s MAE of 7.8 suggests predictions are, on average, within 8 points of the true score, while an RMSE of 9.7 indicates the presence of some larger errors.

 2. Neural Network: